 Assume referential integrity

 Always enable this property when a database foreign key constraint exists between the two tables.
-When a foreign key constraint doesn't exist, you can still enable the property as long as you're certain data integrity exists.
+Even when a foreign key constraint doesn't exist, consider enabling the property as long as you're certain data integrity exists.

-For more information, see the Assume referential integrity settings in Power BI Desktop article.
+For more information, see Assume referential integrity settings in Power BI Desktop.

 Relevant DAX functions